NoneShen/Poly-document/add_chain/relayer.md

 - Register `ChainListener` and `ChainSubmitter` in [selectors](https://github.com/polynetwork/poly-relayer/blob/main/relayer/relayer.go#L73) located in the `relayer.go` file.

 ## Subcommands
-- `settxblock` can set the scan scan start height.
+- `settxblock` can set the scan initial height.
 - `setheaderblock` can set the header sync height.
 - `status` shows the current relayer status.

-## Other notes
+## Other Notes
-- Deployment guide, please follow [here](https://github.com/polynetwork/poly-relayer/tree/main/docs).
+- Please follow [here](https://github.com/polynetwork/poly-relayer/tree/main/docs) for deployment guide.
 - Wallet balance should be checked regularly to avoid out of fee balance issue.
-- Mulitple wallet accounts can be created to increase message relay througout.
+- Mulitple wallet accounts can be created to increase message relay throughout.